 Reishi Mushrooms and the Immune System

-Ganoderma (Reishi) is high in terpenoids, a carbon compound that can stimulate the expression of genes that code for immune-responsive proteins.
+- Ganoderma (Reishi) is high in terpenoids, a carbon compound that may support the expression of genes that code for immune-responsive proteins.

-Reishi has the potential to relieve allergies because it stimulates a Th1 response, which can enhance immune function and block the Th2 response that is actively going on in cases of allergies.
+- Reishi has the potential to support the management of allergies because it may stimulate a Th1 response, which can enhance immune function and balance the Th2 response that is actively going on in cases of allergies.

 Cordyceps and the Immune System

-Cordyceps extract has been shown in research to stimulate immune cells such as interleukins, tumor necrosis factor (TNF-alpha), and responses that lead to phagocytosis (a process of ingesting and removing harmful substances).
+- Cordyceps extract has been shown in research to stimulate immune cells such as interleukins, tumor necrosis factor (TNF-alpha), and responses that lead to phagocytosis (a process of ingesting and removing substances).

-This mushroom contains polysaccharides, which are immunoprotective and provide promising results as an antitumor property.
+- This mushroom contains polysaccharides, which are considered immunoprotective and provide promising results as an antitumor property.

-While cordyceps have shown promising results in animal studies and allergy-induced asthma, there is a need for further investigation into the potential of this to reduce airway hyperresponsiveness in allergic rhinitis.
+- While cordyceps have shown promising results in animal studies and allergy-induced asthma, there is a need for further investigation into the potential of this to support airway health in allergic rhinitis.

 Shiitake Mushrooms and the Immune System

-Shiitake mushrooms can also support the body in response to allergens through the constituent Beta-glucans, which increases the number of circulating B-cells.
+- Shiitake mushrooms can also support the body in response to allergens through the constituent Beta-glucans, which may increase the number of circulating B-cells.

 How to Incorporate Medicinal Mushrooms into Your Routine